WLAN-Pi/wlanpi-profiler/debian/PACKAGING.md

-# profiler packaging with dh-virtualenv
+# Debian Packaging Instructions for Profiler

+We're using spotify's dh-virtualenv to provide debian packaging and deployment of our Python code inside a virtualenv.

+dh-virtualenv is like a wrapper or extension around existing debian tooling.

+You can find the official page [here](https://github.com/spotify/dh-virtualenv).

-Exploratory use of dh-virtualenv for packaging, links, and services.
+Our goal is to use dh-virtualenv for packaging, PATH links, systemd service installation, and deployment virtualization.

 ## Getting Started

-On your _build host_, install the build tools:
+On your _build host_, install the build tools (these are only needed on your build host):

 ```
 sudo apt-get install build-essential debhelper devscripts equivs python3-all